cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/why-build-a-cloud-foundation.md

 ## A Team's Cloud Journey - with a Cloud Foundation

 The Cloud Foundation approach frees application teams from integrating different functional pillars.
 Instead, the cloud foundation team assumes responsibility for integrating the different functional pillars.
-Like the service offering of a cloud provider, the cloud foundation enables application teams to provision and manage cloud services from a single organisational capability and leveraging a consistent control plane offering API-driven self-service, IAM and billing.
+Like the service offering of a cloud provider, the cloud foundation enables application teams to provision and manage cloud services from a single organizational capability and leveraging a consistent control plane offering API-driven self-service, IAM and billing.

 ![image-9678847c-4883-4e5a-981b-3e33284878eb](./9678847c-4883-4e5a-981b-3e33284878eb.png)